This balsamic cherry tomato galette takes just a few ingredients to make, and it's packed with roasted garlic and fresh summer flavors.

 Instructions

-- To make the galette crust: mix together the dry ingredients (flour, salt).
-Using a pastry cutter or your fingers, cut in the cubes of butter until they are crumbly and pea sized.
-Mix in the ice cold water one tablespoon at a time, stirring with a wooden spoon until a cohesive ball of dough forms.
-Let rest in the fridge for 30 minutes.
+- Mix in the ice-cold water one tablespoon at a time, stirring with a wooden spoon until a cohesive ball of dough forms.
+The dough will still be slightly crumbly, that's okay.
+Wrap tightly in plastic wrap and let rest in the fridge for 30 minutes.

 - Preheat the oven to 425°F.

-- On a lightly floured surface, roll out the pastry dough into a 12 inch circle.
+- On a lightly floured surface, roll out the pastry dough into a 12-inch circle.
 Place on a parchment paper lined sheet pan or on a preheated pizza stone.

 Mary Ann